 1. What local restaurant would you suggest to get a really good introduction to Irish food?

-LOAM, located around the corner from Hotel Meyrick, and known for its showcasing of Irish cuisine.
-For a more casual dining experience, the Gaslight Bar & Brasserie is ideal.
-2. Is there any etiquette around dining, tipping, and service that I should definitely know before eating out in Galway?
+2. Is there any etiquette around dining, tipping and service that I should definitely know before eating out in Dublin?

 3. I only have 24 hours in the city, what three things are must-sees?